consensus-shipyard/mir/samples/chat-demo/README.md

 # Chat Demo Application

-This is a small application for demonstrating the usage of MirBFT.
+This is a small application for demonstrating the usage of Mir.
 The comments in the code explain in detail how the library is instantiated and used.

 This is a very minimal application that is not challenging the library in any way,